metasfresh/metasfresh-documentation/_webui_collection/EN/Define_contract_period.md

 ---
-title: How do I define the time frame conditions of a contract?
+title: How do I specify the time frame conditions of a contract?
 layout: default
 tags:
   - Workflow